CERN/CAiMIRA/README.md

 Then visit http://localhost:8080.

 ### Running the tests

 ```
 pip install -e .[test]
 pytest ./caimira
 ```

+### Running the profiler

+The profiler is enabled in one of the following cases:
+- the calculator app is running in `debug` mode
+- the environment variable `CAIMIRA_PROFILER_ENABLED` is set to 1

+When visiting http://localhost:8080/profiler, you can start a new session and choose between [PyInstrument](https://github.com/joerick/pyinstrument) or [cProfile](https://docs.python.org/3/library/profile.html#module-cProfile).
+The app includes two different profilers, mainly because they can give different information.

+Keep the profiler page open.
+Then, in another window, navigate to any page in CAiMIRA, for example generate a new report.
+Refresh the profiler page, and click on the `Report` link to see the profiler output.

+The sessions are stored in a local file in the `/tmp` folder.
+To share it across multiple web nodes, a shared storage should be added to all web nodes.
+The folder can be customized via the environment variable `CAIMIRA_PROFILER_CACHE_DIR`.

 ### Building the whole environment for local development